rackspace-cookbooks/chef-slack_handler/README.md

 1. Providing a team name and api_key (Uses the slackr gem)
 2. Providing a hash containing incoming webhook url(s)

+NOTE: If both methods are configured, webhooks will take precedence.

 This cookbook was originally a fork of [dcm-ops/chef-slack_handler](https://github.com/dcm-ops/chef-slack_handler) by [Dan Ryan](dan.ryan@enstratius.com).
 We have taken over maintenance of this cookbook and released it to Supermarket.

 # Requirements